 If you cannot obtain

-sudoprivileges to execute the installation command, you can manually decompress the devdeps-hdfs-sdk RPM installation package by using therpm2cpiocommand.
-You can place the package in the required path as needed.Here is an example:
+sudoprivileges to execute the installation command, you can manually decompress the devdeps-hdfs-sdk RPM installation package using therpm2cpiocommand.
+You can place the required files in the desired path as needed.Here is an example:

 rpm2cpio devdeps-hdfs-sdk-3.3.6-xxxxx.xxx.xxx.rpm | cpio -idmvSpecify the target path.